micromagnetics/magnum.fe/doc/getting_started.rst

       DemagField("FK")
   ], scale = 1e-9)

-The time loop for the solution of the LLG has to programmed explicitly by now.
+The time loop for the solution of the LLG has to be programmed explicitly by now.
 Also the logging of the averaged magnetization is realized directly in Python.

 .. code:: python